Data-to-Insight-Center/komadu/README.md

 Executing Test Cases
 --------------------

-You can load the axis2-client-core module to your IDE and execute the main in  KomaduTests.java class.
-We will be adding this test execution into the maven script soon.
+Once you have successfully deployed Komadu on Tomcat, you can execute the test cases through maven.

+1. Move into axis2-client-core
+2. Execute the command 'mvn clean install -o'